unkyulee/micro-journal/micro-journal-rev-4-revamp/story.md

 # Micro Journal Rev.4.Revamp — Behind the Story

+Micro Journal Rev.4.Revamp is a hybrid mechanical keyboard designed for writers.
+A regular computer keyboard that transforms into a standalone writerDeck for capturing fleeting thoughts.

 Writing a book, or publishing an article, involves a lot of typing.
 Usually in front of a computer.
 There's editing, fixing typos, checking spelling, rearranging and refining paragraphs.
 On top of that, countless editorial and technical tasks fill the workflow.
 All of this means the writing process keeps you sitting in front of a screen for hours.

 So of course, the first thing that came to my mind was: *build a keyboard.*